 How to Apply Conditional Formatting for Blank Cells?

-To Apply Conditional Formatting for Blank Cells is very simple and easy.
-Let’s understand how to apply in excel.
+Apply Conditional Formatting for Blank Cells is very simple and easy.
+Let’s understand how to apply it in Excel.

-We will be covering the small portion of Conditional Formatting, which Highlights the Blank Cells.
+We will cover the small portion of Conditional Formatting, which Highlights the Blank Cells.
 For this, consider a blank sheet.
 This is the best way to see and apply conditional formatting for a blank sheet or some of the cells of a blank sheet.
-If we apply the conditional formatting to complete a blank sheet or some cells of it, we will see how the cell gets highlighted.
+If we apply the conditional formatting to complete a blank sheet or some cells, we will see how the cell gets highlighted.
 For this, we have selected a small portion of the sheet covered with a thick border, as shown below.

 - We will apply the conditional formatting in a defined region only.
-For that, go to the Home menu and select Conditional Formatting under the Styles section, as shown below.
+Go to the Home menu and select Conditional Formatting under the Styles section, as shown below.

 - Once we do that, we will get the drop-down list of Conditional Formatting.
 From that list, select New Rule.

-- A window of the New Formatting Rule will open up.
-There we have a different rule to apply conditional formatting.
-But for Blank cell, select the second option, which is Format only cells that contain.
+- There we have a different rule to apply conditional formatting.
+A window of the New Formatting Rule will open up.
+But for Blank cell, select the second option, Format only cells containing.

 - And below, in Edit the Rule Description box, we have different criteria to define.
-Here, from the very first box of drop-down, select Blanks as cell value.
+Here, select Blanks as the cell value from the first box of the drop-down.

 - Once we select the Blanks as cell value, all rest of the drop-down boxes will be eliminated from the condition.
 And we will get conditions related to Blank cells.

-- Now for further, Click on the Format option from the same window as highlighted in the below screenshot.
+- Now, Click on the Format option from the same window as highlighted in the screenshot below.

-- The Format option will take us to the customize windows where we can change the text fonts, shape, or define or change the border or fill.
-For highlighting blank cells, go to the Fill tab and select any desired color as per requirement.
+- The Format option will take us to the customize windows where we can change the text fonts and shape, define, or change the border or fill.
 We can also change the pattern as well.
+To highlight blank cells, go to the Fill tab and select any desired color as required.
 Once done, click on Ok, as shown below.

 - After clicking on Ok, it will take us again back to the previous window, where we will get the preview of the selected color and condition as shown below.

-- If the selected condition suits and matches the requirement, click Ok or select go back to Format to update the conditions.
-Here we got to apply conditions and rule as per our need.
+- Here we got to apply conditions and rules as per our needs.
+If the selected condition suits and matches the requirement, click Ok or return to Format to update the conditions.
 Now click on Ok.

-- Now to test, whether the condition which we have selected is applied properly or not, go to any of those cells and type anything to see if the cell color changes to No Fill or White background.
+- Now to test whether the condition we selected is applied properly, go to any of those cells and type anything to see if the cell color changes to No Fill or White background.
 As we can see, the cells with any value are now changed to a No Fill cell, as shown below.